skypy/skypy.github.io/_posts/2014-08-04-tata-photn-wifi-data-card.md

 published: true
 ---

 I brought a Tata photon wifi data card which is a upgraded version of Tata photn plus.
 It claims better connectivity than its predecessor.
 But I dont see a big difference.
 The worst part is that it doesn't have a port forwarding option.
-And without port forwarding no one can ssh to my system!
+And without port forwarding, other users can not ssh to my system!

 <img src="{{ site.baseurl }}/images/photon.jpg" alt="partition" style="width: 460px; height: 350px "/><br />